LukaszFrackowiak/PhD_work/Sputtering_calibrations/readme.txt

-Sputtering calibration
+Sputtering calibration by Łukasz Frąckowiak

-OOP code with two classes.
+OOP source code of program to calibrate sputtering material in co-sputtering magnetron devices with two targets.

 Class point create object that contain information about sputtering alloy.
-Afterthat it calculate parameters of regresion line for Co and Tb element.
+After that it calculate parameters of regresion line for specific alloys. molecular_database.xlsx contains values of molecular volumes for elements.

 Class app_window create GUI object using tkinter package.
-Under development